Tada Never Falls in Love: Characters

-The President of the Photography Club, he likes girls and photograph them in the nude beyond anything else.
+Hajime is President of the Photography Club who likes girls and to photograph them in a nude way beyond anything else.
 He seems to be close with Hinako and bicker frequently.
-He has a deep admirer of gravure idol Hina, and has a vast collection of her merchandise, but is unaware Hina is actually Hinako.
-He is shown to be a pervert.
-He is called Pin-senpai by the club members.
+Hajime admires gravure idol Hina and has a vast collection of her merchandise, but is unaware she is actually Hinako.
+He is shown to be a pervert and called Pin-senpai by the club members.